cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

    cwinpy_heterodyne --config example2_config.ini

-If the CVMFS data is being downloaded on-the-fly then (depending on your internet connection speed) this may take on the order of tens of minutes to run.
+If the CVMFS data is being downloaded on-the-fly then (depending on your internet connection speed) this may take on the order of ten minutes to run.

 The outputs (HDF5 files containing :class:`~cwinpy.data.HeterodynedData` objects) will be placed in the ``heterodyneddata`` directory as specified by the ``output`` option in the configration file.